Skip to content

 math

-The math module adds more advanced mathematical operations beyond the basic arithmetic operators.
+The math module adds more advanced mathematical operations beyond the basic arithmetic operators you met in the Numbers chapter.
 Square roots, powers, logarithms, trigonometry, and special values like pi and infinity are all here.

 math provides C-level implementations of standard mathematical functions.
 Note that math.pow() always returns a float, while Python's ** operator returns int for integer bases and exponents. math.log(x, base) computes logarithm to any base; math.log(x) computes the natural logarithm.